 - Learning how to retrieve data and compile reports in the case of audits.

-- After the mandate took effect in December 2017, some sources note that average HOS have actually increased.
+- After the mandate took effect in December 2017, some sources note that average HOS has actually increased.

 - Drivers who manage HOS effectively could potentially earn extra revenue, according to some estimates.

 - HOS violations have declined in the months following the mandate.

 - Although HOS rules remain unchanged, enforcement is now more accurate, which may level the playing field by eliminating non-compliant capacity.